SargeyWargey/Homoothya/Story/Drafts/Chapter_20.md

 My steps slowed.
 The scout's hand tightened on my shoulder.
 Through gestures: "Keep walking."

 But my legs wouldn't move.
 Couldn't.
-To go farther would be to...
+To go further would be to...

 The scout shoved me forward.
 I stumbled, fell to my knees.

 One of the officers was there quickly.
 He said something sharp to the scout, who backed off muttering.
 Then the officer pulled me to my feet, his grip firm but not cruel.

 He tapped two fingers against his chest.
 "Captain Brown," he said slowly, the English name thick on his tongue.
 Then he pointed at me.
 "Hoomothya?"
 The way he shaped it was rough, but I nodded.
-For the first time the man giving orders had given me his name.
+For the first time, the man giving orders had given me his name.

 Through broken words and gestures, they made me understand: almost over.
 Show them where.
 Then rest.